Skip to Content

 It was further established that "[n]either the company nor a policyholder has the inviolate rights that characterize private contracts."
 Carpenter v.
 Pacific Mut.
 Life Ins.
 Co., 10 Cal.
 2d 307 (1937), also cited in 20th Century Ins.
 Co. v.
 Superior Court of Los Angeles County, 109 Cal Rptr.2d 611 (2001).

 There are additional examples of how the public interest standard expanded far beyond mere price regulation.
-For example, a Washington state statute says:
+For example, a Washington state statute says the following.

 The business of insurance is one affected by the public interest, requiring that all persons be actuated by good faith, abstain from deception, and practice honesty and equity in all insurance matters.